Absolutely convex sets of large Szlenk index: The Szlenk index, trees and operators on Banach spaces over trees

-this condition clearly holds for any blossomed tree and, moreover, any countable, rooted, well-founded tree $\tee$ satisfying the property stated at (\ref{jupiter}) admits a subtree $\ess$ such that $\rho(\ess)=\rho(\tee)$ and $\ess$ is blossomed.
-Thus, blossomed trees can be thought of as the `minimal' trees satisfying these conditions and, moreover, the formally stronger definition of a blossomed tree is typically more convenient to work with than the property stated at (\ref{jupiter}) for the purposes of proving results concerning the Szlenk index.
+this condition clearly holds for any blossomed tree and, moreover, any countable, rooted, well-founded tree $\tee$ satisfying the property stated at \cref{jupiter} admits a subtree $\ess$ such that $\rho(\ess)=\rho(\tee)$ and $\ess$ is blossomed.
+Thus, blossomed trees can be thought of as the `minimal' trees satisfying these conditions and, moreover, the formally stronger definition of a blossomed tree is typically more convenient to work with than the property stated at \cref{jupiter} for the purposes of proving results concerning the Szlenk index, such as \cref{lbszlenk}.

 The following example guarantees a rich supply of blossomed trees.
-Note that other examples of blossomed trees, namely the Schreier families of finite subsets of $\nat$, are used by Gasparis in \cite{Gasparis2005}.
-The construction of trees in Example~\ref{blossexist} below is essentially the same as that given by Bourgain on p.91 of \cite{Bourgain1979}. \begin{example} We construct, via transfinite induction on $\xi<\omega_1$, a family $(\tee_\xi)_{\xi<\omega_1}$ consisting of blossomed subtrees of $\Omega$ that satisfy $\rho(\tee_\xi)=\xi+1$ for each $\xi<\omega_1$.
+Note that other examples of blossomed trees, namely the Schreier families of finite subsets of $\nat$, are used in the context of Szlenk indices in \textcite{Gasparis2005}.
+The construction of trees in \cref{blossexist} below is essentially the same as that given by Bourgain on p.91 of \textcite{Bourgain1979}. \begin{example} We construct, via transfinite induction on $\xi<\omega_1$, a family $(\tee_\xi)_{\xi<\omega_1}$ consisting of blossomed subtrees of $\Omega$ that satisfy $\rho(\tee_\xi)=\xi+1$ for each $\xi<\omega_1$.
 Set $\tee_0=\{ \emptyset \}$.
 Suppose $\xi>0$ is an ordinal such that the $\tee_\zeta$ has been defined for all $\zeta<\xi$; we define $\tee_\xi$ as follows.
 Let $(\xi_n)_{n=0}^\infty$ be a non-decreasing, cofinal sequence in $\xi$, and set A straightforward transfinite induction on $\zeta\leq\xi$ shows that

 hence